tamagui/tamagui/next.md

 inbox

 - lighthouse score ci
-- remove types from dir
-  - yarn tamagui-build types and commits
-  -
 - move much logic from withTamgui into TamaguiPlugin
 - TestFontTokensInVariants types not autocompleting in variants... but showing properly on hover/type property
-- if no enterStyle or exitStyle set with AnimatePresence, it doesn't exit
 - pass Size down context (see Group) is this just Themes but for individual props (css variable direct support <Theme set={{ size: '$4' }}> ?)?
 - kitchen sink snack on site
 - move to object style extraction to remove concatClassName